-Once a customer goes through one of Canon’s digital advisors and receives product recommendations on their site, they are given the option to buy online via the Canon store or buy on a retailer site or find a retailer nearby.
-This enables Canon to support how and where their customers want to shop.
+Once a customer goes through one of Canon’s content discovery experiences and receives product recommendations on their site, they are given the option to buy online via the Canon store, on a retailer site, or find a retailer nearby.
+This enables Canon to support how and where its customers want to shop.

 Early adoption fuels growth amid lockdowns

-Fast forward 9 years, 5 digital assistants across 56 domains in 28 languages, the Canon EMEA team continues to take cues from consumer behavior changes to improve the effectiveness of their product advisors.
+Fast forward 9 years, with 5 conversational assistants across 56 domains in 28 languages, the Canon EMEA team continues to take cues from consumer behavior changes to improve the effectiveness of their content discovery experiences.
 As retail stores began closing due to the coronavirus, Canon “evolved and adapted our Zoovu advisors to ask questions based on the demands we saw before everything shutdown” Vishal said.
-After discussing internally with their Zoovu Customer Success team, Canon tailored their Printer Advisor to assist consumers looking for a printer to use at home and re-launched it under 2 weeks.
+After discussing internally with their Zoovu Customer Success team, Canon tailored their Printer Selector to assist consumers looking for a printer to use at home and re-launched it under 2 weeks.

-Usage of the Printer Advisor grew by 29% because they reacted to consumers and increased product selector visibility during the lockdown, so did click-thru rates: 62% of users reached the recommendations page.
+Usage of the Printer Selector grew by 29% because they reacted to consumers and increased product selector visibility during the lockdown, and so did click-thru rates: 62% of users reached the recommendations page.

 Double-Digit Conversion and Revenue Growth on Ecommerce